deepinv/deepinv/paper/paper.md

 2. Enlarging the **adoption of deep learning in inverse problems** by lowering the entrance bar to new users;
 3. Enhancing **research reproducibility** via a common modular framework of problems and algorithms.

-To the best of our knowledge, DeepInverse is the only library with a strong focus and wide set of modern learning-based methods across domains.
+To the best of our knowledge, DeepInverse is the only library with a strong focus on and a wide set of modern learning-based methods across domains.
 SCICO [@balke2022scico] and Pyxu [@simeoni2022pyxu] focus on optimization-based methods.
 CUQIpy [@riis2024cuqipy] focuses on Bayesian uncertainty quantification.
 ASTRA [@van2016astra], pytomography [@polson2025pytomography], TIGRE [@biguri2025tigre], ODL [@adler2018odl] and CIL [@jorgensen2021core] focus on tomography, sigpy [@ong2019sigpy] on magnetic resonance imaging, and PyLops [@ravasi2019pylops] on certain linear operators.